 A local bank eventually seized the estate, and the Cleveland Park Board purchased the land from the bank in 1925.
 Most importantly, they named it Squire’s Castle, removed the upper floors, and filled the basement.

 Squires Castle was destroyed over the years.
 In other words, vandals smashed the leaded glass windows and removed all architectural details.
 In 1995, the Park Board restored the structure.
 Today, children love the aged design and had a blast with the vast amount of space.

 Live-action role-play occurs in the expanse of grass out front.
 Weddings happen- engagements occur.
 Magic happens at Squire’s Castle, and this is a must-do day trip!

 Do you love a historical backstory?
 Please let me know in the comments!

-Sign up for our email list for a monthly update about what we’re up to!
+Sign up for our email list for our monthly update!